prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ### __type__ and __unit__ from client libraries

 There is an unwritten rule, claiming that client libraries are not allowed to expose special labels starting with `__` e.g. see [the client_golang check](https://github.com/prometheus/client_golang/blob/34eaefd8a58ff01b243b36a369615859932de9d8/prometheus/labels.go#L187).
-This combined

 One obvious extension of this proposal would be for Prometheus clients to start sending `__type__` and `__unit__` labels with the exposition format.
 This would: